dlblom/PromisesMiniChallenge/README.md

 Learn promises by interpreting existing code, and writing your own promises.
 The goal is to make all the tests pass!

+## PENDING CONTENT TO BE CREATED FOR THIS REPO

+1. Promise chaining example
+2. ADVANCED PROMISES/ BATCH PROMISE METHODS SET

+- batch promise methods (.all .allSettled .any .race)
+- range of different promise objects built out, and then different combinations of them in arrays --> goal is to establish which of the batch methods need to be used on each array to get the target output

+3. REAL WORLD FRONT END EXAMPLE USING FETCH/AXIOS

+- would need a react file
+- free/no auth APIS: star wars api, free cat-facts api

+4. ASYNC AWAIT FILE

 ## Promises Introduction

 Per MDN, a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises">Promise</a> is an object representing the eventual completion or failure of an asynchronous operation.
 A promise is a returned object which callbacks are attached to instead of passing callbacks into a function.